 Product liability.
 Polaris is subject to product liability claims in the normal course of business.
-In 2012, Polaris purchased excess insurance coverage for catastrophic product liability claims for incidents occurring after the policy date.
+The Company carries excess insurance coverage for catastrophic product liability claims.
 Polaris self-insures product liability claims before the policy date and up to the purchased catastrophic insurance coverage after the policy date.
 The estimated costs resulting from any losses are charged to operating expenses when it is probable a loss has been incurred and the amount of the loss is reasonably determinable.
 The Company utilizes historical trends and actuarial analysis tools, along with an analysis of current claims, to assist in determining the appropriate loss reserve levels.
-At December 31, 2016, the Company had an accrual of \$45,075,000 for the probable payment of pending claims related to continuing operations product liability litigation associated with Polaris products.
+At December 31, 2017, the Company had an accrual of \$37,702,000 for the probable payment of pending claims related to continuing operations product liability litigation associated with Polaris products.
 This accrual is included as a component of other accrued expenses in the accompanying consolidated balance sheets.